pvs-hd-tea/TCrules/DOCUMENTATION.md

 ## Future work
 It is an interesting project that requires creativity and persistence, and in which a lot of work could be invested.

-At the moment, the biggest drawback is that for deriving new rules, the code in the parser.py file might need to be extended.
+At the moment, the biggest drawback is that for deriving new rules, the code in the parser.py file might need to be extended manually.

 Future work on this project may include the following tasks.
 The derivation of rules could be automated, if necessary, so that as little manual work as possible is required.
 The idea of translating entire concepts/algorithms should be completed.
 The parallel training dataset needs to be enlarged so that more concepts can be translated.